The Riad d’Or provides lovely, comfortable lodging inside the medina in Meknès.

 Like most riads, Riad d’Or has beautiful, elaborate common areas, including the main “patio.”
-Originally this space would have been open to the sky, but today it has been covered over with a translucent material that protects the room from the cold and rain.
-It is a stunning space.
+Originally open to the sky, today it is covered over with a translucent material that lets in light while protecting the room from the cold and rain.

 There are a number of other, smaller but beautifully decorated and furnished common areas throughout the riad.
 Any of these would provide a comfortable place to relax with a glass of mint tea or do a bit of writing.